ZenanXing/BioCurve-Analyzer/helpfiles/Monotonic_TE.md

 #### - Weibull models

 The two weibull models are used to describe the asymmetric curves.
-The Weibull-1 model [1] (long-dashed line) described the curve descends slowly from the upper limit, but on the other side, the curve approaches the lower limit rapidly.
-"W1.2" and "W1.3" provide this model with the different number of fixed parameters.
-While the Weibull-2 model [2] (short-dashed line) described a different form of asymmetry with rapid change or descent from the upper limit, but a slow approach toward the lower limit.
-"W2.2" and "W2.3" provide this model with the different number of fixed parameters.
+The Weibull I model [1] (long-dashed line) described the curve descends slowly from the upper limit, but on the other side, the curve approaches the lower limit rapidly.
+While the Weibull II model [2] (short-dashed line) described a different form of asymmetry with rapid change or descent from the upper limit, but a slow approach toward the lower limit.
+We provide two Weibull models, allowing you to either fix the upper limit at 100% or keep it undefined (as NA).
-W1.2/W2.2: c = 0, d = 1
-W1.3/W2.3: c = 0
 <p align="center">

 <img src="weibull_models.png" alt="weibull model" width="70%"/>